Skip Ribbon Commands

 The upper airway obstruction leads to decreased oxygen supply to the brain, heart and other organs, causing the heart to work harder to provide oxygen to the tissues, leading to medical consequences in the long run.

-What are the risk factors for Obstructive Sleep Apnoea (OSA)?
+What are the risk factors for obstructive sleep apnoea (OSA)?

 Risk factors for obstructive sleep apnoea include: